When Does Global Attention Help? A Unified Empirical Study on Atomistic Graph Learning: Introduction

 \subsection{Contributions}

-The novelty of this work lies in providing the first controlled, reproducible framework that disentangles the effects of message passing, global attention, and encoder-based feature augmentation in atomistic graph learning.
 Unlike prior studies that test isolated architectures on narrow benchmarks, we systematically evaluate four model classes under a single experimental pipeline, allowing clear attribution of accuracy gains to either architecture, encoders, or their combination.
 To that end, we make the following key contributions: \begin{itemize} \item \textbf{Development of a unified framework to combine MPNN and GT.} We expanded the existing HydraGNN-based pipeline that provides MPNN architectures with GT architectures, and offer seamless selection of model pathways viz.
 MPNN-only, MPNN\,+\,Encoders, GPS-style, and fully fused (MPNN\,+\,GPS\,+\,Encoders) configurations with DDP and automated HPO (Fig.~\ref{fig:block}). \item \textbf{Inclusion of Domain/topology encoders into graph embeddings.} Chemically informed per-atom descriptors, node/edge structural encodings, and Laplacian positional encodings, integrated via lightweight embeddings (Sections~\ref{sec:encoders}-\ref{sec:feature-embedder}). \item \textbf{Comprehensive evaluation with ablation studies.} Cross-domain study on $7$ datasets (Table~\ref{tab:datasets}) with regression, multi-class, and multi-label tasks; quantitative comparisons (Sections~\ref{sec:zinc}-\ref{sec:pcba}). \end{itemize}